-Undergraduate students may elect an option in the areas of animal biotechnology, business, food industry, food science, international, livestock merchandising, pre-veterinary animal science, production, and ranch operations, or a double major with agricultural communications or with agricultural education.
+Undergraduate students may elect study emphasis programs in the areas of animal biotechnology, business, international, livestock merchandising, pre-veterinary animal science, production, and ranch operations, or a double major with agricultural communications or with agricultural education.
 In addition, students have the opportunity to concentrate their studies on one of the animal groups (meat animals, dairy, horses or poultry).
-Internship programs providing three to six months of off-campus work experience are available in all options.
-Participation in undergraduate clubs (Block and Bridle, Dairy Science, Horsemen's Association, Food Industry, Meat Science, Oklahoma Collegiate Cattlewomen and Oklahoma State Collegiate Cattlemen's clubs) or judging teams (livestock, meat, horses, or dairy cattle) improves social, communication and leadership skills.

-Students interested in veterinary medicine may complete the pre-veterinary medicine requirements at the same time they are working toward a B.S. degree in animal science.
+Students interested in veterinary medicine may complete the preveterinary medicine requirements at the same time they are working toward a BS degree in animal science.
 In addition, pre-vet students gain valuable insight into the care and management of animals throughout the animal science curriculum.

 Undergraduate students follow a similar curriculum during the first two years which includes basic courses in the physical, biological and social sciences, and a series of introductory courses in agriculture and business.
-Upper-class students take a basic core of advanced animal science courses including genetics, physiology, nutrition or food science.
-As seniors, students complete a series of advanced animal science courses which are designed to apply knowledge obtained in previous courses to livestock or food production systems.
-Every opportunity is taken in teaching to utilize the excellent herds, flocks and processing facilities owned or operated by the department.
+Upper-class students take a basic core of advanced animal science courses, including genetics, physiology, and nutrition.
+As seniors, students complete a series of advanced animal science courses which are designed to apply knowledge obtained in previous courses to livestock systems.
+Every opportunity is taken in teaching to utilize the excellent herds and flocks owned or operated by the department.

-Students completing a degree with a major in animal science have a wide choice of challenging careers including ownership or management of farms, ranches, feedlots; employment with state and federal agencies concerned with inspection, grading or regulation; banking and financial activities, sales and service positions with companies involved with feeds, pharmaceuticals or other livestock products; biotechnology; opportunities in agricultural extension or teaching; and work in the processing, distributing and merchandising of dairy, poultry and meat products.
-Students who earn the master's or doctorate can look forward to careers in teaching, research or extension with universities, the U.S. Department of Agriculture or private industry.
+Students completing a degree with a major in animal science have a wide choice of challenging careers, including ownership or management of farms, ranches, feedlots; employment with state and federal agencies concerned with inspection, grading or regulation; banking and financial activities, sales and service positions with companies involved with feeds, pharmaceuticals or other livestock products; biotechnology; opportunities in agricultural extension or teaching; and work in the processing, distributing and merchandising of dairy, poultry and meat products.